Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Landlords in Waterloo will have to adhere to new regulations when renovating their properties as the city plans to implement a renoviction bylaw next year.
+Landlords in Waterloo will have to adhere to new regulations when renovating properties, as the city plans to introduce a renoviction bylaw next year.

-The city council approved a Rental Renovation Licensing bylaw on Monday night, which will require landlords to secure a licence when they issue an N13 notice to tenants for renovations that necessitate the unit being vacant.
+The city council approved a Rental Renovation Licensing bylaw during their meeting on Monday night, which will require landlords to get a license when they issue an N13 notice to tenants for renovations that need the unit to be vacant.

-City staff presented three options during the meeting.
-Their recommendation was to maintain current service levels under the city’s Rental Housing Licensing Program, but after listening to several delegates, council opted for a complete renoviction bylaw.
+City staff presented three options at the council meeting on Monday.
+Their recommendation was to maintain the current level of service provided by the city’s Rental Housing Licensing Program, but after listening to several speakers, council opted for a complete renoviction bylaw instead.

 “The downside of doing nothing at this point or maintaining the status quo is going to put us further behind than what I would like to see us,” Coun.
 Sandra Hanmer said.